Is Disability Insurance Worth It

 Jason Stolz CLTC, CRPC

 For many people, their earning power is their most important asset — and losing it due to illness, injury, or disability could derail years of financial planning.
 That’s why disability insurance matters.
 But the question is valid: Is disability insurance worth it?
-The short answer: for a large portion of working Americans — especially those with dependents, debt, or no safety net — the answer is yes.
-In this guide, we examine when disability coverage makes sense, what to watch out for, and how to decide whether it’s a smart investment for your financial well-being.
+For a large portion of working Americans — especially those with dependents, debt, or a limited safety net — the answer is often yes.
+The reason is simple: most household financial plans assume your income keeps arriving on schedule.
+When a health event interrupts that income, the pressure shows up immediately, and the choices people make under pressure are often expensive.
+This guide breaks down when disability coverage makes sense, what to watch out for, and how to decide if it’s a smart move for your financial well-being.

 Why Disability Insurance Matters